-This course, designed primarily for editors of student publications, gives the student an opportunity to do extensive work on student publications under the supervision of a faculty advisor, and thus learn in an applied context the complex function of a publication.
+This course, designed for editors of student publications, gives the student an opportunity to do extensive work on student publications under the supervision of a faculty advisor, and thus learn in an applied context the complex function of a publication.
 Students should expect to spend 100 hours per term on the publication and must attend applicable College workshops and keep a log of time and activities.
-Students intending to register for this course must have the permission of the faculty advisor of the publication they wish to serve.
+Students intending to register must have the permission of the faculty advisor of the publication they wish to serve.
 Mark for the course will be pass/fail.
+The maximum enrollment for this course is two students per publication.